Entyarr/KTUSemester1-OOP/README.md

 Here are all 5 programs we had to write for this module.
 For every program, my number was 2.

-Feel free to use my code for your educational needs.
+Feel free to use my code for your educational needs, but do not @ me if it doens't work